 It’s important to have open and honest communication with your partner/s about your decision to end the relationship and why.

 Be clear about your feelings and intentions, and listen to any concerns or questions your partner may have.
-Sometimes the truth can be hard to process but it is the lies that can really hurt someone.
+Sometimes the truth can be hard to process but it is the lies that can really hurt someone. - Be patient with yourself and your partner/s.

 Transitioning out of a polyamorous relationship can take time, and it's important to be patient with yourself and your partners as you navigate this process.

-Allow yourself the time and space you need to process your feelings and make decisions that are best for you and be understanding if your partners need time to adjust as well.
+Allow yourself the time and space you need to process your feelings and make decisions that are best for you and be understanding if your partners need time to adjust as well. - Reflect on sexual intimacy.

 The more often partners have sex as “ a must happen”, the less likely they are to find it satisfying, intimate, meaningful and enjoyable.